Means of infinite sets I: Abstract

 \section{Abstract}

-We begin the study of how one can define means on infinite sets.
-We investigate many definitions, their properties and their relations to each other.
-One method is based on sequences of ideals, other deal with accumulation/isolated points, other with sequences of symmetric approximating sets, other with limit of average on surroundings and one deals with evenly distributed samples.
-We also present some result that is based on the correspondent version of Riemann's Rearrangement Theorem for Cesaro summation.
+We open a new field on how one can define means on infinite sets.
+We investigate many different ways on how such means can be constructed.
+One method is based on sequences of ideals, other deals with accumulation points, one uses isolated points, other deals with average using integral, other with limit of average on surroundings and one deals with evenly distributed samples.
+We study various properties of such means and their relations to each other.